ConvivioTeam/cookbook/actual_food_recipes/aubergine_curry.md

 7. Stir every 20/30 mins.
 Allow the simmering curry to reduce right down before adding more stock, as necessary.
 You may not use up all the stock; you may need to add more.
 At the end, the liquid should be almost completely reduced.
 The longer you can allow the dish to simmer the better it will taste - 2hrs is the minimum; 3hrs and the flavour is much, much better.
 8. Optionally, you may want to add tomatoes and/or chick peas to the meal.
 The tomatoes make the curry much sweeter than otherwise, and is a delicious variant.
 If you do, add them for the last hour of simmering only.

-Serve, with pilau rice and chapati, with some mango chutney or cucumber and mint raita on the side.
+Serve with pilau rice and chapati, and some mango chutney or cucumber and mint raita on the side.